The Implications of the Hong Kong National Security Law: A Turning Point

 International Response and Concerns

-As the law’s implications became clear, it drew widespread condemnation from the international community.
-Governments and human rights organizations voiced their concerns, arguing that the law significantly undermines Hong Kong's autonomy and the
+As the law's implications became clear, it drew widespread international attention.
+Several governments and human rights organizations expressed concerns that the legislation could affect Hong Kong's autonomy, judicial independence, and the rights and freedoms guaranteed under the "one country, two systems" framework.